 Application Instructions - Doctorate

-IMPORTANT: The following information is regarding the application process specifically for the UPEACE Doctorate programme.
+IMPORTANT: The following information is regarding the application process specifically for the UPEACE Doctorate Degree ¨Programme.

-UPDATE: The application period for the 2017 doctorate programme is now closed.
+UPDATE: The application period for the Doctorate Degree ¨Programme is now open and the deadline is set for 31-March-2018.

 INSTRUCTIONS FOR PREPARING AN APPLICATION